76 people missing after migrant boat sinks off Tunisia | Business

 - Tunisia

-Seventy-six people were still missing after a crowded boat of migrants sank off Tunisia on Wednesday, an official from the International Organization told Reuters, adding that 24 people had been rescued.
+Seventy-six people were missing after a crowded boat of migrants sank off Tunisia on Wednesday, the International Organization for Migration said, as the numbers risking the dangerous crossing to Europe increased.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)